researchapps/job-maker/README.md

 ## Option 1.
 Docker

 We've provided a [Dockerfile](docker/Dockerfile) in this repository that will generate the entire compressed output for you!
+The container is available on [Docker Hub](https://cloud.docker.com/repository/registry-1.docker.io/vanessa/job-maker).
 First, create a temporary directory to bind to the container:

 ```bash
 mkdir -p /tmp/jobmaker